cody-quinn/codyq.dev/data/index.md

 Welcome!
-I'm Cody, a 20-year-old Computer Science nerd, and this is my personal homepage.
+I'm Cody, a 20-year-old Computer Science student, and this is my personal homepage.
 Programming has long been an interest of mine, beginning at 11 years old writing [Bukkit](https://bukkit.org) plugins in Java.
 But my interest didn't stop at Bukkit plugins; it expanded to a general interest in Computer Science and making all sorts of things like websites, simulations, bots, and compilers.
 Recently I've been going back to my roots of making Minecraft servers, but